CIDRAM/CIDRAM/_docs/readme.ko.md

 ##### 11.2.2 SEARCH ENGINE VERIFICATION

-When search engine verification is enabled, CIDRAM attempts to perform "forward DNS lookups" to verify whether requests claiming to originate from search engines are authentic.
+When search engine verification is enabled, CIDRAM attempts to perform "forward DNS lookups" to verify the authenticity of requests that claim to originate from search engines.
 To do this, it uses the Google DNS service to attempt to resolve IP addresses from the hostnames of these inbound requests (in this process, the hostnames of these inbound requests is shared with the service).

 *관련 설정 지시어 :*
 - `general` -> `search_engine_verification`